10 examples of innovation in the workplace you should apply

 Let us explain:

 When employees feel valued, enthusiastic about their work, and connected to the company’s goals, they’re more likely to be engaged.
 Engaged employees are happier and more invested, so they’re more willing to share ideas, work with colleagues, and look for ways to improve the company.
-As W. Edwards Deming, American economist and business theorist, states: “Innovation comes from people who take joy in their work.”
+As W. Edwards Deming, an American economist and business theorist, states: “Innovation comes from people who take joy in their work.”

 In turn, innovative companies often make their employees feel more valued and excited to be part of the team, which raises engagement and productivity.